lilleman ba4503b4d1

 • Coarse gates the menu and routes — read straight from the JWT.

-• Attribute-based row rules (ownership, tenant, status) live in the upstream service that holds the data: it's the source of truth and the check is free.
+• Attribute-based row rules (ownership, tenant, status) live in the upstream service that holds the data: it is the source of truth and the check is free.

-• Relationship-based rules (sharing, delegation, inherited/transitive access, or authz that must mean the same thing across several services) go to Keto — that's what ReBAC is for.
-Reserve it for those; don't pay its tuple-sync cost for rules a service can already answer from its own data.
+• Relationship-based rules (sharing, delegation, inherited access, or authz that must mean the same thing across several services) go to Keto.
+Don't pay its tuple-sync cost for rules a service can already answer from its own data.

 OAuth2 provider (Hydra)

-Only relevant when other apps authenticate through plainpages.
-The app implements Hydra's login & consent steps — authenticating the user via their Kratos session — and Hydra issues the access / refresh / id tokens those apps use.
+Only relevant when other apps authenticate through plainpages: the app implements Hydra's login & consent steps against the user's Kratos session, and Hydra issues the tokens those apps use.
 Nothing in the menu or first-party pages needs Hydra.

-Those clients are registered from the admin plugin's OAuth2 clients screen (/admin/clients, examples/plugins/admin/admin-clients.ts, when that plugin is installed): register (Hydra shows the generated client_secret once, on the confirmation page — confidential clients), list, and delete.
+Clients are registered from the admin plugin's OAuth2 clients screen (/admin/clients): Hydra shows the generated client_secret once, on the confirmation page.
 Confidential vs public (PKCE) and the first-party auto-consent flag are set at registration; writes go only to Hydra.

 Email

-The only emails are the recovery and verification codes from Kratos' self-service flows, and Kratos renders and sends them (delegated, like the rest of identity — web never touches SMTP).
+The only emails are the recovery and verification codes from Kratos' self-service flows, and Kratos renders and sends themweb never touches SMTP.
 Dev catches them in mailpit (http://localhost:8025); prod points Kratos at a real server via COURIER_SMTP_CONNECTION_URI (courier.smtp in ory/kratos/kratos.yml).

 Customizing the email content is a built-in Kratos feature — no code here.
 Set courier.template_override_path to a mounted directory and drop Go templates in it, keyed by type: